 What is the best Bluetooth tracker for large open spaces?

-Pebblebee Clip 5 is the best pick for large open spaces: 500ft rated detection range, simultaneous Find My and Find Hub coverage, and a 130dB siren that carries across distance.
+Pebblebee Clip 5 is the best pick for large open spaces: 500ft rated detection range, Find My-or-Find Hub setup flexibility, and a 130dB siren that carries across distance.
 For parking lots and parks where network density may be sparse, longer BLE range increases the odds that a passing phone detects the tracker.
-AirTag 2 is a close second with 60m outdoor range and the densest single-ecosystem network.
-Tile Pro's 400ft claim has a wider gap between spec and real-world performance than either of those two options.
+AirTag 2 is a close second with longer range than the original AirTag and the densest single-ecosystem network.
+Tile Pro's 500ft claim has a wider gap between spec and real-world performance than either of those two options.